Arsenal loses Kolasinac to knee injury

 He could miss as many as eight Premier League games and two UEFA Europa League fixtures, with the Gunners setting a minimum recovery timeframe of eight weeks.

-Kolasinac's setback comes just over a week out from the club's season opener at home to Manchester City on 13 August (AEST).
+Kolasinac's setback comes just over a week out from the club's season opener at home to Manchester City on 13 August (NZST).

 Aaron Ramsey is expected to return to training in the week leading up to that match after missing the Chelsea clash with tightness in his right calf.